BananaSpoon/Weekday2.0/README.md

-# Linking Android Activities (secondactivityassignment-melvincabatuan)
+# Linking Android Activities (secondactivityassignment)

 secondactivityassignment-melvincabatuan created by Classroom for GitHub